symfony/symfony-docs/cookbook/security/form_login.rst

             ),
         ));

-Now, when no URL is set in the session users will be sent to ``/admin``.
+Now, when no URL is set in the session, users will be sent to ``/admin``.

 Always Redirect to the Default Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~